Parents- Knowing When to Let Go

 Today, we worry so much about the kids going outside and getting hurt, sick or any number of other fear factors that we buy them everything made by man to keep them indoors, like Xbox, PSP's, videos, etc. Well, we are creating a generation of dependent children.

 This is the time when parents need to "let go" and I don't mean pack their bags and send them on their way.
 Let them go and learn on their own.
-Don't be overbearing because you if don't allow them to grow up mentally and socially, they won't have the ability but they will have the fear of getting out and joining the world of the living.
+Don't be overbearing because you if don't allow them to grow up mentally and socially, they won't have the desire of getting out and joining the world of the living.
 Which usually means that you'll have kids living with you until they're 50.

 Before you know it the years will have gone by and you will be handing them the keys to the car and sending them off to college, trade school, or helping them out on their own.
 If you want them to succeed, don't fight their battles for them in school.
 Let them go.
 Don't make excuses for them either, if you do it for them, they will quickly make them for themselves.
 While there may be a time or two when you may have to intervene.
 Most of their battles, they can handle themselves.
 Hold them accountable for letting you know what is going on in school and keeping you involved.